OI-wiki/i18n/docs/string/minimal-string.md

 1. Initialize pointer $i$ to $0$ , $j$ to $1$ , and initial matching length $k$ to $0$ ;
 2. Compare the size of the $k$-th element, and jump to the corresponding pointer according to the comparison result.
 If the two pointers are the same after the jump, choose a pointer randomly and increase it by one to ensure that the two strings compared are different;
-3. Repeat the above process until the comparison is over;
+3. Repeat the process above until the comparisons are over;
 4. The answer is the smaller one of $i,j$ ;

 ### Code